 What’s more, the risk of accidents or damage as a result of weather conditions like hail and thunderstorms rises in some parts of the country.

-Here are four things you should not do if you are involved in an accident during the December and January holidays.
+Here are four things you should not do if you are involved in an accident.
 These errors may give an insurer grounds to reject a claim or impose extra costs on the policyholder:

 1. Admitting guilt